PyWiFeS/pipeline/README.md

 - correct atmospheric differential refraction calculation to be valid for y-binning options x2, and update standard weather parameters based on SkyMapper records

 - streamline STANDARD extraction code

-***Future Development Underway***

-- improve fitting of flatfield and standard star shapes

-- explore improving fitting and removal of fringing

-- additional backwards compatibility with TAROS data

-- add time domain to the bad pixel mask

-- enable use of darks if present

-- allow for images to be attached to science observations as SKY

-- add option to use [Astro-SCRAPPY](https://astroscrappy.readthedocs.io/en/latest/), a fast Cython/C implementation of LACosmic (requires installation via pip)

-- allow for position shifts (and strange PSF) between coadded frames when extracting the STD (it also means the N*nanmean estimate of the sum will go wrong where there are NaNs)

-- modify wavelength treatment in cube generation to better reflect native resolution of the VPH gratings

-- apply charge transfer inefficiency (CTI) correction

-### Previously ###

 [20240802]: